 Still, you should research your options carefully, understand what is and isn’t included in your quotation, and make sure you have adequate insurance before committing to anything.

 If you’re keen to find out more about how much your dental work will cost in Poland (or any other location), it’s easy to request a free quotation here.
 Just enter a few details and our partner ClinicHunter will soon be in touch with more information about your options.
-You may be surprised at how affordable your dental work is compared to back home.
+You may be surprised at how affordable your treatment is compared to back home.